-The red volcanic soils are slightly acidic and well drained, excellent for vine health.
+The red volcanic soils of our site are slightly acidic, well drained and excellent for vine health.
 In winter, frosts are common and light snow sometimes occurs.
-During the ripening season the site is subject to summer heat from the north winds, but being on the Great Dividing Range, cool nights often occur promoting retention of flavours, tannin and acid in the berries.
-The resulting wines have a good natural balance and are made with minimal intervention.
+During the ripening season the site is subject to summer heat from the north winds, but being on the Great Dividing Range, cool nights often occur promoting retention of flavours, tannin and natural fruit acidity in the berries.
+The resulting wines have a good natural balance and the wine is made requiring minimal intervention.

-The planting of Gewürztraminer was quite a serendipitous event.
+The planting of our Gewürztraminer was quite a serendipitous event.

-In the first planting in 1993, it was discovered that some vines were not Chardonnay.
-The berries were pinky-brown with an amazing flavour popular with both pickers and birds.
-They ripened a little earlier than the Chardonnay and were identified as Gewürztraminer.
+In the first planting (1993), it was discovered that some vines were not Chardonnay.
+The berries are a pinky-brown colour with an amazing flavour, popular with both pickers and birds.
+They ripened a little earlier than the Chardonnay and were identified as Gewürztraminer, clone unknown.

-The Midhill farm is also home to a herd of grass-fed Angus cattle which together with sheep, graze in the vineyard in winter to control weeds and return natural nutrients to the soil.
+Midhill farm is also the home of a herd of grass-fed Angus cattle which together with sheep, graze in the vineyard in winter to control weeds and return natural nutrients to the soil.
 A program is underway to improve soil biology using natural products to improve vine and pasture health and drought resistance.
 Cell grazing the cattle over the property aims to control growth of annual weeds and create deep rooted permanent pasture that is more resilient to dry times.
 Four varieties of Dung beetle are established on the property and are active most of the year, recycling nutrients deep in the soil.